 Below is a fascinating video from 1972 of dentist Dr. Richard Charlick fabricating a custom mouth guard from a thermoforming apparatus he pieced together using a vacuum cleaner and a shower head.
-He heats up the plastic material by boiling it in water.
+He heats up the the thermoforming plastic material by boiling it in water, and then uses his vacuum cleaner as the suck down for the material unto the models.
 Custom mouth guard fabrication technology has made huge strides since 1972.
 A true custom mouth guard is a hand fabricated mouth guard using thermoforming technology to form hard and soft polymer around positive moulds of your teeth and gum area, after a negative imprint of your dentition is taken.
 There are two types of thermoforming processes which are used for custom mouth guard fabrication.
 The first type is vacuum thermoforming (as seen in the first video though there are more modern machinery for this method), and the second type is high pressure thermoforming (as seen in the second video).
 Here at Damage Control we use high pressure thermoforming.
 Please watch the second video to understand the intricate details that go into customizing a mouth guard to the anatomy of your teeth.

 A boil and bite mouth guard, no matter how snug it fits, is not custom mouth guard.
 There are companies today like SISU mouth guards that are calling their over the counter hard plastic boil and bite mouth guards custom mouth guards.
 Their mouth guards do not offer protection to the soft tissue and may cause lacerations because of the hard plastic exterior their mouth guards have.
 This is even stated in their FAQs on their website: